 - Construct a boom hanger from electric fence posts and coat hangers.
 Nozzles face down and can be serviced.
 The boom should never lie on the ground.

 - Use nozzle screens to prevent time delays due to plugging.
-Usually 50 (red) or 80 (blue) mesh is sufficient.
+Usually 50 (blue) or 80 (yellow) mesh is sufficient.
 Any finer mesh may interfere with some dry formulations.
-Note: ISO mesh colours are changing.
-New colours for 50 and 80 mesh will be introduced soon.
+Note: Beware old screens – ISO mesh colours have changed.
+Learn more here.

 - It’s very useful to apply research sprays with low-drift nozzles.
 Air-induction tips are most effective.
 These reduce drift, and are also closer to the commercial spray quality used by producers.